East Nashville Historic District

 East Nashville Historic District is a historic neighborhood in East Nashville, Tennessee.
-It was listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) in 1982.
+It was listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) on April 15, 1982.

 History

 The district is 2 miles east of downtown Nashville.
 The area was developed between the late 19th and early 20th centuries.
 Historically, it has been a middle class area.
 There are 352 buildings in the district and the majority of the buildings are single family homes.
 The district also has several churches a corner store and a school.
 There are 22 blocks: geographically the land is rolling terrain.
 The borders of the district are: to the north, East Land Avenue, in the south Fatherland Street, in the east South 16 and South 14 Streets, and in the west Gallatin Road.

 Architecture

 Buildings in the district: late Victorian, Neoclassical, Bungalow and modern houses.
 There are Victorian buildings and also modest houses.
-Other architectural styles include: Beaux-Arts architecture, Stick architecture, Eastlake architecture and Queen Anne style architecture.
+Other architectural styles include Beaux-Arts architecture, Stick architecture, Eastlake architecture and Queen Anne style architecture.